 What Happens During a Personal Injury Deposition?

-A deposition gives the lawyers for each side a chance to question the deponent (the person being deposed).
+Depositions are part of a larger process called the discovery phase, where each side of a personal injury dispute is made aware of the strengths of the other side’s case.
+They give personal injury lawyers for each side a chance to question the deponent (the person being deposed).
 The questions you are asked may cover:

 - You, your background, and your medical history